juliamauri/RedEye-Engine/README.md

 * **About**: Shows engine info and 3rd party software.

 ## Release Versions
+### v2.0
+* Street Scene loaded on Start
+* Camera FOV changes with mouse wheel
+* Static gameobjects saved to a quadtree
+* App adapts to window's aspect ratio
+* Gameobjects have an AABB set their mesh components and envolves childs AABBs'
+* Scene serializes into a json file
+* Engine has Start/Pause/Stop controls
+* Resources load once and components hold a reference number to access them
+### Rough details
+* Transform malfunctions with shaders.
+Culling and Mouse Pick not working.
+* Stop does not reload scene
+* Mesh properties not showing
 ### v1.0
 * Press F1 to toggle showing editor
 * Mesh: load, drop and view properties